Kids Blossom OT (Standard)

 We take a holistic approach to paediatric occupational therapy, addressing the neurodevelopmental, physical, emotional, sensory, cognitive, social, and environmental needs of each child.

-At Kids Blossom OT, we are passionate about early intervention, supporting parents and caregivers, and empowering neurodivergent children whose needs are often overlooked, misunderstood, or underestimated.
-These challenges, though sometimes less visible, can have a significant impact on a child’s wellbeing, learning, and relationships — both now and as they grow.
+At Kids Blossom OT, we are passionate about early intervention, working with parents and caregivers, and supporting children with diverse strengths, needs, and ways of experiencing the world.
+We have a particular interest in supporting neurodivergent children whose needs are often overlooked, misunderstood, or underestimated.

-Our goal is to make therapy fun and engaging.
-We use a play-based, collaborative, and child-led approach that places your child at the centre of every session.
-This provides opportunities to build confidence, explore choices, make decisions, and give new things a go.
-Along the way, children learn about their bodies and emotions while developing skills and strategies that are meaningful and effective for them.
+Our goal is to make therapy fun, engaging, and meaningful.
+We use a play-based, collaborative, and child-led approach that places your child at the centre of the therapy process while recognising the important role of parents and caregivers in supporting development.
+This provides opportunities for children to build confidence, explore choices, make decisions, and try new things.
+Along the way, they learn about their bodies and emotions while developing skills and strategies that are meaningful and effective for them.

 Every child is unique, so we create individualised therapy plans tailored to their strengths, needs, and goals.
-We work closely with parents and caregivers, using evidence-based interventions to support progress at home, school, and in the community.
+We work closely with parents, caregivers, educators, and other members of a child's support team, using evidence-based strategies to support participation and progress at home, school, and in the community.

 What is Occupational Therapy (OT)?